Wrinkle: Water-immersion wrinkling

 The wrinkles that occur in skin over prolonged exposure to water are sometimes referred to as pruney fingers or water aging.
+In perhaps archaic Wiltshire dialect, the condition is referred to as quobbled.
 This is a temporary skin condition where the skin on the palms of the hand or feet becomes wrinkly.
 This wrinkling response may have imparted an evolutionary benefit by providing improved traction in wet conditions, and a better grasp of wet objects.
 These results were called into question by a 2014 study that failed to reproduce any improvement of handling wet objects with wrinkled fingertips.
-However, a 2020 study of gripping efficiency found that wrinkles decreased the force required to grip wet objects by 20%, supporting the traction hypothesis.
+However, a 2021 study of gripping efficiency found that wrinkles decreased the force required to grip wet objects by 20%, supporting the traction hypothesis.

 Prior to a 1935 study, the common explanation was based on water absorption in the keratin-laden epithelial skin when immersed in water, causing the skin to expand and resulting in a larger surface area, forcing it to wrinkle.
 Usually the tips of the fingers and toes are the first to wrinkle because of a thicker layer of keratin and an absence of hairs which secrete the protective oil called sebum.